ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 #### Command-line-based SSH key creation

 Creating SSH keys in MobaXterm from the command-line is straightforward and almost identical to creating SSH keys under Linux (see [here](https://hpcc.ucr.edu/manuals/login/#ssh-keys)).
+Users who prefer to do this in a graphical user interface want to follow the instructions in the next section [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/sshkeys_winos/#gui-based-ssh-key-creation).

-First, open in MobaXterm the terminal app and then execute the following commands.
+To create the SSH key pair from the command-line, open in MobaXterm the terminal app and then execute the following commands.

 ```sh
 mkdir -p ~/.ssh # Create SSH directory
 ssh-keygen -t rsa -f ~/.ssh/id_rsa # creates key pair (private and public)
 ```

-Second, check the content of the newly created `.ssh` directory with `ls -al .ssh/`.
+Next, check the content of the newly created `.ssh` directory with `ls -al .ssh/`.
 It should contain files for the private and public keys that are named `id_rsa` and `id_rsa.pub`, respectively.
 The public key is the one that needs to be uploaded to the remote system one wishes to connect to (_e.g._ HPCC or GitHub).
 Since some systems require the private key, created by MobaXterm (Putty), to have a `.ppk` extension, it is recommended to add this extension with the following command.
 Note,